How to Cook THE PERFECT STEAK - Induction Cooking

 Article from the American Cancer Society

 In fact, a study from the University of Minnesota found that eating charred, well-done meat on a regular basis may increase your risk of pancreatic cancer by up to 60%.
-Heterocyclic amines (HAs) are created by the burning of amino acids and other substances in meats cooked at particularly high temperatures and that are particularly well-done.
-HAs turn up in grilled and barbecued meat as well as broiled and pan-fried meat.
+Heterocyclic amines (HA’s) develop by the burning of amino acids and other substances in meats cooked at particularly hot temperatures and that are particularly well-done.
+HA’s turn up in grilled and barbecued meat as well as broiled and pan-fried meat.

-You don’t have to give up your grill to stay healthy.
+You do not have to give up your grill to stay healthy.
 You just need to choose sensible foods and use the right techniques.